robhabraken/advent-of-code-2024/solutions/24/README.md

-# Solutions to Day 24: ..
+# Solutions to Day 24: Crossed Wires

 *For the puzzle description, see [Advent of Code 2024 - Day 24](https://adventofcode.com/2024/day/24).*